tyradigital/docs/guides/roblox-products/bus-spawner/configs.md

 {% tabs %}
 {% tab title="Basic Spawner" %}
-#### :star:Default Settings
+#### :star: Default Settings

-> The **defaultSettings** field is if you want the spawner to pick the default settings, you can look in the main file, but please do not edit it to see the default settings.
+> The **`defaultSettings`** field is if you want the spawner to pick the default settings, you can look in the main file, but please do not edit it to see the default settings.
 If it is set to **true**, then nothing set in your config file will be in effect.
 >
 > **Value Options:** \
 > ****\